 What entrances will be affected?

-How will I get to the education building during construction?
+How will I get to the education building while the construction is happening?

-You will be able to enter the education building through doors 8 (near the gym), 11 (far entrance on the education building) or 12(directly into the gym).
-To enter the children’s area, you will use door 17 (near the playground).
+You will be able to enter the education building through doors 8 (near the gym) or 11 (far entrance on the education building).

 What is happening at Door 20?